digimead/sbt-osgi-manager/README.md

 Resolved bundles added to project 'library-dependencies'.
 Resolved bundles and their source code (if any) may be fetched with [sbt-dependency-manager](https://github.com/digimead/sbt-dependency-manager) or processed with your favorite tool that uses SBT dependency information - for example, SBT command `deliver-local`.

-If you want to improve it, please send mail to sbt-android-mill at digimead.org.
+If you want to improve plugin, please send mail to sbt-android-mill at digimead.org.
 You will be granted write access.
 Please, feel free to add yourself to authors.

 SBT source code is really simple to read and simple to extend :-)